stake-house/stakehouse/README.md

 StakeHouse is an extension of the EthStaker community focused on building tools that lower the technical bar to staking and promote the health of the beacon chain.

-We live on the EthStaker [discord](https://invite.gg/ethstaker) in the #stakehouse channel
+We live on the EthStaker [discord](https://invite.gg/ethstaker) in the #stakehouse channel.

 ## Our Tools (under development)